joelkny97/donkeycar/README.md

 ![donkeycar](image.png)

-#### Use Donkey if you want to:
-* Make an RC car drive its self.
-* Compete in self driving races like [DIY Robocars](http://diyrobocars.com)
-* Experiment with autopilots, mapping computer vision and neural networks.
-* Log sensor data. (images, user inputs, sensor readings)
-* Drive your car via a web or game controller.
-* Leverage community contributed driving data.
-* Use existing CAD models for design upgrades.

 ### Get driving.
 After building a Donkey2 you can turn on your car and go to http://localhost:8887 to drive.